mom and son laying in the grass

 Screaming at pine cones and hugging chickens

 Being upstate is great because my son is so physical.
 He has been running since he was 10-months.
 He spends so much time outside and screams at his pile of pine cones every day.
-Nature is really one of the greatest teachers.
-We have lots of animals and that feels so correct for him.
-I do feel pretty isolated up there a lot of the time, especially as when we come to the city.
-I love just walking around New York with him and going to museums and galleries.
-Up there he sometimes doesnt see another child all week, and he’s just obsessed with other kids.
-There's no perfect place.
+We have lots of animals and that feels really good for him.
+I do feel pretty isolated up there a lot of the time, but it feels worth it for him.
+Coming back to the city gets to be a sort of sparkly, special time, as opposed to what the harsher reality might be if we still lived here.
+I love just walking around New York with him.
+Up at the farm he sometimes doesn't see another child all week, and he’s obsessed with other kids.
+But…there's no perfect place.

 And then there were three